Timinator2000/Algorithm_X/09 - problem-space reduction/04 - sudoku data structure.md

 ![Sudoku Data Structure](SudokuDataStructure.png)
 <BR>

-In the interest of code reuse across all Sudoku puzzles, I have decided that my SudokuSolver will require all Sudoku input to be conform to the following rules:
+In the interest of code reuse across all Sudoku puzzles, I have decided my SudokuSolver will require the following:

 1. Unknown cells must use a `.` to indicate an unknown cell.
 Some puzzles use a `0` which is easy to fix with a call to `str.replace('0', '.')`.
-2. All cell values must be characters.
+2. All cell values will be treated as characters.
-3. `all_possible_values` will be a string of all characters that are found in the Sudoku
+3. `all_possible_values` will be a string of all characters found in the Sudoku.

 Let's make the conceptual classes a bit more concrete.
 First, a class for an individual cell: